Green Power Initiative

 The answer is that LC students are investing in a new energy future.
 RECs help companies that produce new renewable energy stay competitive in a marketplace where these new sources are typically far more expensive than traditional sources.
 By putting their money where their values are, students are contributing to a future where public support matched by technological innovation will result in new renewables supplying a much greater portion of the energy grid.

-- Lewis & Clark’s Facilities Services division has taken big steps to promote energy conservation and efficiency on campus; this page summarizes their recent work.
-They also provide a set of energy links.
+- Lewis & Clark’s Facilities Services division has taken big steps to promote energy conservation and efficiency on campus; they are in the process of developing a webpage to summarize their recent work.

 - A good readable review of the current U.S. power grid and the opportunities and challenges in developing smarter electrical grids for the future is found in this National Geographic article.